2021 Asian Indoor and Martial Arts Games: Sports

 The article 74 of the Olympic Council of Asia constitution states that the programme of the AIMAG shall include not less than six indoor sports and two sports from martial arts sports, recognised by the Olympic Council of Asia.
 For this to happen, it will be a responsibility of the organizing committee to choose which of twenty-nine sports included within the status of indoor sports or martial arts sports and not part in latest editions of the Asian Games.
 The organizing committee can choose any sports part in latest editions of the Asian Games or not within the status of indoor sports or martial arts sports, if there are demands from the host country.

 Following the signing contract after successful negotiations with Thailand, the Olympic Council of Asia initially announced that the Games would feature twenty-six disciplines in twenty-four sports, including the seventeen indoor sports and seven martial sports and two demonstration sports established in the Games charter.
 On 21 May 2020, the Olympic Council of Asia and the organizing committee announced the final number of sports on this edition's program with finals being held in twenty eight sports, seven more than those held in the previous edition in 2017.
 The number of sports programme increased to twenty-nine sports after successful negotiations to add Olympic and Asian Games sports who are very popular at the country as shooting, badminton and volleyball, but this sports have to held non-olympic events.

 Due to a ban imposed by the International Weightlifting Federation on Thailand, weightlifting events have to be excluded.

-A total of thirty-two disciplines in thirty sports and two demonstration sports are scheduled to include.
+A total of thirty-two disciplines in thirty sports and two demonstration sports were scheduled to be included before the Games were cancelled.

-Demonstration sports

 Sports program

-Cheerleading, Floorball, Indoor rowing and Netball are sports that have recently been approved by International Olympic Committee and are on the World Games program and have low popularity and visibity in certain regions of Asia.However, in another countries or regions of the continent they are extremely popular.
-Going according to the original proposal of the event, this is their chance to be part of the sports program of a multisport event, which certainly increases their visibility on the continent and increase the chances that they will be included in the Olympic Games program in the future.
+Cheerleading, Floorball, Indoor rowing and Netball are sports that have recently been approved by International Olympic Committee and are on the World Games program and have low popularity and visibity in certain regions of Asia.
+However, in other countries or regions of the continent they are extremely popular.
+Going according to the original proposal of the event, this was their chance to be part of the sports program of a multisport event, which certainly would have increased their visibility on the continent and increase the chances that they would be included in the Olympic Games program in the future.